es3n1n/blog.es3n1n.eu/content/posts/how-i-ruined-my-vacation/index.md

 tags: ["irl", "cpp", "rev"]
 ---

-In this post I will briefly describe the journey I went through while implementing [defendnot](https://github.com/es3n1n/defendnot).
+In this post I will briefly describe the journey I went through while implementing [defendnot](https://github.com/es3n1n/defendnot), a tool that disables Windows Defender by using the Windows Security Center (WSC) service API directly.

 Even though this is most likely not what you expected to see here, but rather than going into full technical details on how everything works, I will describe what rabbitholes I went through and how painful everything was due to my ✨special✨ environment.